 James Davis is a lawyer in Hicks Morley’s Toronto office.
-His practice involves providing strategic advice and representation to employers in both the private and public sector on a wide-range of labour, employment and human rights issues.
+His practice involves providing strategic advice and representation to employers in both the private and public sectors on a wide range of labour, employment and human rights issues.
 This includes wrongful dismissal actions, disability related litigation, labour disputes, grievance arbitrations and human rights and accommodation.

-Prior to law school, James received a Bachelor of Commerce degree (Honours) from the Queen’s Smith School of Business.
+Prior to law school, James received an Honours Bachelor of Commerce from the Queen’s Smith School of Business.

 Arts & Sports Construction Education Energy & Utilities Financial Services Government Ministries & Agencies (Federal and Provincial) Healthcare Hospitality & Gaming Long-Term Care and Home Care Manufacturing Media & Communications Membership Associations Mining & Natural Resources Municipalities & Municipal Agencies Non-profit Organizations Professional & Technical Services Retail & Wholesale Trade Social Services Transportation & Warehousing

 Canadian Association of Counsel to Employers – Member

 Ontario Bar Association – Member (Labour & Employment Section)

 Canadian Bar Association – Member

 Queen’s University, J.D.